gitmaus1/kest2/README.md

 j.
 Now create a folder named Folder3 inside Folder2.
 Questions:
 What is the complete path to Folder3?
-(Hint: One way to find this information is in the folder properties.)
+(Hint: One way to find this information is in the folder properties.)<br>
-Type your answers here.<br>
+Type your answers here.
+C:\Users\agust\Desktop\Folder\folder2<br>

 In Windows 8.x and 10, which directories are listed under Folders?
 (Note: There is no Folders heading in Windows Explorer.)
-Type your answers here<br>
+Type your answers here     3D Objects.
+Desktop.
+Documents, Downloads.
+Music.
+Pictures.
+Videos.<br>

 Question:
 What happened?
-Why would you want to do this?
+Why would you want to do this?<br>
-Type your answers here.<br>
+Type your answers here. það er núna sjáanlect í Quick access<br>

 m.
 Within the File Explorer or Windows Explorer, navigate to the Local Disk (C:).
 Question: